GameJs/gamejs/docs/how-to-get-something-on-the-screen-and-move-it.md

   * and finally draw the objects to the screen
   * repeat

 We will talk about interesting things like collision detection and actually drawing on the screen in a second.
-Please bear with me during the next paragraph when I define the most basic bulding block of GameJs that allows us to do those interesting things in a uniform way: `gamejs.sprite.Sprite`.
+Please bear with me during the next paragraph when I define the most basic bulding block of GameJs that allows us to do those interesting things in a uniform way: [gamejs.sprite.Sprite](http://docs.gamejs.org/gamejs/sprite/#Sprite).

 Sprites
 ----------

 Think of sprites as being a convention that helps you deal with the eval-update-draw cycle mentioned above.
 Those are the properties that define a sprite:

-  * `rect` & `image`: `image` holds the surface of that sprite and `rect` tells us where on the display the sprite wants to be.
+  * `image` holds the surface of that sprite and `rect` is a Rectangle object telling us where on the display the sprite is drawn
-  * `sprite.update(msDuration)`: the sprite should update its model and can optionally update `rect` or `image` if necessary (`msDuration` is the duration in milliseconds since `update()` was last called).
+  * `sprite.update(msDuration)`: the sprite should update its model data and/or `rect` and/or `image` if necessary. `msDuration` is the duration in milliseconds since `update()` was last called.
-  * `sprite.draw(display)`: the sprite draws itself on the passed surface
+  * `sprite.draw(display)`: the sprite should draw itself on the passed surface

+See the API docs on [gamejs.sprite.Sprite]([gamejs.sprite.Sprite](http://docs.gamejs.org/gamejs/sprite/#Sprite)) for the full list; the ones I just mentioned are essential.

 The nice thing of following this convention is that we can have containers for sprites and utility functions that operate on a high level.

 Collission detection & event handling
 --------------------------------------

 Let's say the user clicked and you want to find out on which of the monster sprites (if any) he clicked.
 You should already have a sprite group holding all the monsters:

     var monsters = new gamejs.sprite.Group();